Emmanue1-hub/test/README.md

 <p align="center">
 <img src="https://github.com/user-attachments/assets/9e42ff0a-efd3-4d09-b711-a16483341ab3" width=750>

-To show a list of available commands,the user can send the command help
+To show a list of the available commands, the user can send the command help.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/dd73c43f-a04f-4146-902f-16c3320a30fc" width=750>

 To use the BomberCat in MagSpoof mode with the magnetic band stored on host 8 the following sequence of commands would be used: